hschellman/computing-basics/setup.md

 the `id -u` just returns your numerical user ID

+With this done, you should be able to submit jobs and access remote DUNE storage systems via xroot.

 > ## Issues
-> If you have issues here, please ask #computing-training-basics in Slack to get support.
+> If you have issues here, please ask [#computing-training-basics](https://dunescience.slack.com/archives/C02TJDHUQPR) in Slack to get support.
 Please mention in your message it is the Step 6 of the setup.
 Thanks!
 {: .challenge}

 > ## Success